Categories

 Firstly, learn the letters as sounds.
 Use your phonetic alphabet and say the Morse after the letter.
 “Whiskey: dot, dash, dash” or “Quebec: dah, dah, dit, dah”.

-Most of you will already know one bit of Morse.
-SOS is three dots, three dashes and three dots.
+Most of you will already know one bit of Morse: SOS is three dots, three dashes and three dots.

-Learn the vowels first.
 Alpha is a simple dot-dash.
 Echo is the most used letter in English so is a single dot.
 India is two dots, like a pair of eyes.
 Oscar you already know from SOS.
 It is three dashes.
-Uniform is two dots and a dash.
+Uniform is two dots and a dash (un-i-FORM).

 Each of these vowels have a Morse character that is either their reverse or their inverse.